GerardMaggiolino/Deep-OC-SORT/README.md

 ### Contributing

 Formatted with `black --line-length=120 --exclude external .`

 # Citation

-If you find our work useful, please cite our paper
+If you find our work useful, please cite our paper:
 ```
 @article{maggiolino2023deep,
     title={Deep OC-SORT: Multi-Pedestrian Tracking by Adaptive Re-Identification},